MOVIE RECCOS, MOVIES

 Image Source: metaflix.com

-Over the years, the film has earned a cult sensation.
-Critics have termed the film as an extraordinary work of craft and vision.
-Frederick Elmes’ captivating black-and-white photography and Herbert Cardwell’s haunting sound design add eeriness to the milieu of the film.
-Jack Nance delivers an unforgettable performance that compels us to root for his plight.
-Eraserhead is undoubtedly a nocturnal odyssey that is filled with jump scares.
+Over the years, the film has earned a cult status.
+Critics have lauded it as an extraordinary work of craft and vision.
+Frederick Elmes’ captivating black-and-white photography and Herbert Cardwell’s haunting sound design add to the eerie milieu.
+Jack Nance gives a memorable performance, making us empathize with his plight.
+Eraserhead is a dark, nocturnal odyssey filled with surreal horror and jump scares.

 4. Lost Highway (1997)